CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 ### Benefits of Public Keys in the DNS

-Hosting the public keys in TLSA records provides a stronger mechanism for the verifier to verify the issuer with, as they are able to perform a cryptographic challenge against the DID using the corresponding TLSA records, or against the domain using the corresponding {{verificationMethod}} in the DID document.
+Hosting the public keys in TLSA records provides a stronger mechanism for the verifier to verify a did and its associated entity with, as they are able to perform a cryptographic challenge against the DID using the corresponding TLSA records, or against the domain using the corresponding {{verificationMethod}} in the DID document.
 The accessibility of the public keys is also beneficial, as the verifier does not need to resolve the DID document to accesss its associated key material, enhancing interoperability.

 # Role of DNSSEC for Assurance and Revocation